Short-Term Mortgages

 Author: Pete Mugleston

-When you think about mortgages, the first thing that often comes to mind is having a loan that’s going to take around 25 years to pay back.
+When you think about mortgages, the first thing that often comes to mind is having a loan that will take around 25 years to pay back.

-As with all types of mortgages, there are both benefits and limitations to short term mortgages which is why we’ve created a comprehensive guide to what you should know about short term mortgages in the UK.
+As with all types of mortgages, short-term mortgages have benefits and limitations, so we’ve created a comprehensive guide to what you should know about short-term mortgages in the UK.

 In the UK the length of a mortgage varies between providers.
 Though typically a mortgage lasts for around 25 years, you can get longer mortgages over 40 years.